Anshibk/hermasstocktaker/README.md

 client and set `GOOGLE_CLIENT_ID` to the OAuth 2.0 Client ID.
 Set `GOOGLE_SUPERUSER_EMAIL` to the Gmail account that should become the first administrator; that account can then invite additional Gmail users and assign roles.

+### Troubleshooting Google authentication imports

+If the application logs show `ModuleNotFoundError: No module named 'google'`, the deployment is missing the Google authentication dependency.
+Install it by running `pip install -r requirements.txt` or `pip install google-auth` in the environment before starting the server.

 ### Updating Tailwind styles